FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 ### Stereopan Law

 This mode reproduces the basic experience of a pan pot.
 It comes with some options:
-+ The pan law can follow a sin/cos approach or a square root.
++ The pan law can follow a **sin/cos** approach or a **square root**.
 This produces a subtle difference in how the sound travel between the left and right speaker.
-+ It is possible to change the center attenuation.
++ It is possible to change the **center attenuation**.
 By default, a sound placing at the center of the two speakers is played back with an attenuation of 3dB (considering acoustic summing).
 Other possible attenuation is : -4.5dB, -6dB.
-+ The PMAP, Perceptually Motivated Amplitude Panning, aims at improving sound localization on stereo systems and on any pair speaker system with an arbitrary base angle.
++ The **PMAP**, [Perceptually Motivated Amplitude Panning](https://doc.flux.audio/#/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms?id=PMAP), aims at improving sound localization on stereo systems and on any pair speaker system with an arbitrary base angle.

 ### XY and AB